 - Currently, a summative assessment is undertaken by students completing their six-week GP attachment.
 Over the past five years this examination has undergone major changes and innovation under the guidance of Dr Julian Hancock, Medical Education Fellow and GP Tutor, with support from Dr Michael Moher.

 Year Four Communications Skills Course

-- Dr Helen Salisbury has been running this course for the fourth year students for the past four years with support from Mrs Emma Wiley on the administration side.
+- Dr Ruth Wilson leads this course for the fourth year students with support from Mrs Emma Wiley on the administration side.
 Students attend seven sessions of Communications Skills teaching in this academic year.
 These seminars are designed to help the students identify, explore and practice the core skills necessary for effective communication with patients.